-For more than 30 years I have been helping people improve their health and overall wellbeing.
-With a goal to reduce suffering in the world, I am passionate about helping my clients feel better physically, mentally and emotionally so that their improved health and happiness strengthens their lives and creates a beautiful, ongoing ripple effect in the world.
-I provide evidence based integrative tools and practices that enhance the way we live and encourage openness, kindness, curiosity and self-compassion above all else.
-Through employing mindful eating, counseling therapy, stress management, somatic (body-based) practices, meditation and proven psychotherapeutic techniques, I treat each client individually and holistically.
+My goal to reduce suffering in the world, I am passionate about helping you feel better physically, mentally and emotionally so that your improved health and happiness strengthens your life and creates a beautiful, ongoing ripple effect in the world.
+I share integrative tools and practices that enhance how we live and encourage openness, kindness, curiosity and self-compassion above all else.
+Through employing mindful eating, counseling therapy, stress management, somatic (body-based) practices, meditation and proven psychotherapeutic techniques, I treat you individually and holistically.
 Together, we work toward developing the long-term supportive habits, personal insights, motivation, resiliency and self-compassion that support sustainable whole-body health and optimal living.
+YOUR LIFE WILL CHANGE!

 My Personal Experience

 I know both personally and professionally the demands, stress, challenges, confusion and misinformation that we face everyday while trying to manage careers, relationships, mental and emotional wellbeing, diet and physical health.
 So many of us struggle with weight problems, eating and health issues, depression, anxiety, trauma and heightened stress in an increasingly busier and more disconcerting and contradictory world.
 With mixed and ever-changing messages concerning diet and health, it’s no wonder that millions of people feel lost, overwhelmed and increasingly confused.